gregorybchris/vidrank/README.md

 ## Running locally

-Set a few environment variables that are used by the server
+Set a few environment variables that are used by the server.

+> You will need an API key for the [YouTube Data API (v3)](https://developers.google.com/youtube/v3)

 ```bash
 export YOUTUBE_API_KEY="<youtube-api-key>"